williamtsoi1/generator-terraform-environments/README.md

 - Edit `environment/<environment>/<component>/input.tf` and add input parameters required by the component module
 - Edit `environment/<environment>/<component>/terraform.tfvars` and supply values here
+- Edit `environment/<environment>/<component>/output.tf` and add output parameters that are used by other component modules.

 To deploy the core component into the test environment:
 ```bash